 Discovering Brazilian Jiu-Jitsu

-“I told the coach, ‘Listen, I do not have any money for training, I do not think I can train,’” he recollects.
-But fortunately, to his surprise, his coach understood, and made him a deal.
+“I told the coach, ‘Listen, I do not have any money for training, I do not think I can train,’” he recalls.

-“Bill Mahood helped me a lot.
-[He told me] when you are stuck in the cage, do not try to rush [the finish] and get out.
-You need to gain more knowledge inside the cage,” the Brazilian recalls.
+“Bill Mahood (coach) helped me a lot.
+[He told me], ‘When you are stuck in the cage, do not try to rush [the finish] and get out.
+You need to gain more knowledge inside the cage,’” the Brazilian recalls.

-“I said ok, when I get in there, I compete.
+“I said, ‘Okay, when I get in there, I compete.’
 I did not try to rush for the finish.
 I was also beginning to evolve my stand-up.
-But if Bill never said that to me, maybe I would have tried to rely on my jiu-jitsu forever.
+If Bill never said that to me, maybe I would have tried to rely on my jiu-jitsu forever.
 He told me that I needed to enjoy myself in the cage.